RikiRC/Is-there-a-new-wr-/README.md

 # ToDo
-- Modify script to get extended categories for games,
+- Modify script to get extended categories for games
-- Integration with Twitter API,